purescript-freedom/purescript-freedom/docs/01-Getting-Started.md

 `purescript-freedom` is one of the Virtual DOM.

-It provides state management and css with auto-generated class, and has no npm dependency.
+It has no npm dependency.

-If you are wondering what to use for the Virtual DOM, it may be one of your good choices.

 ## Installation